dav1d-c/github-webhook-example/README.md

 ngrok http 8080
 ```

-Then take the resulting `[random-bits-your-ip-ad-dr].ngrok.io` FQDN from ngrok and use it to configure a webhook reciever in the GitHub UI of your GitHub Organization.
-Please ensure that Repository create events are contained within your events selection *(otherwise the desired events will not reach the webhook reciever for processing).* Also select `application/json` as the mime-type for the content delivery.
+Then take the resulting `[random-bits-your-ip-ad-dr].ngrok.io` FQDN from ngrok and use it to configure a webhook receiver in the GitHub UI of your GitHub Organization.
+Please ensure that Repository create events are contained within your events selection *(otherwise the desired events will not reach the webhook receiver for processing).* Also select `application/json` as the mime-type for the content delivery.

 When creating a new GitHub repositories under your Organization, it is important to make the following selections:
 * **Public** *(A known limitation of my Free service tier GitHub Organization)*